Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Discussion

 \section{Discussion}

 We have presented a detailed mathematical analysis of autocatalytic substructures in large CRNs.
 Starting from the stoichiometric matrix $\SM$, we identify a specific class of subgraphs in the bipartite (K{\"o}nig) representation of the CRN, called fluffles, which are necessary to support irreducible autocatalytic subnetworks.
-Fluffles fall into equivalence classes determined solely by the corresponding Child-Selections.
+Fluffles fall into equivalence classes determined solely by the corresponding child-selections.
 These correspond to Metzler matrices that form autocatalytic cores if and only if they are induced subgraphs of the CRN, while larger irreducible autocatalytic subnetworks only need to contain a Metzler part, or equivalently, a spanning fluffle, as well as a smaller autocatalytic core.

 Based on these structural insights, we developed an algorithmic approach to produce representative fluffles by superimposing elementary circuits.
-This purely graph-theoretical method avoids the complex ILP formulation used in \cite{gagrani_polyhedral_2024} to detect autocatalytic cores.
+This purely graph-theoretical method avoids the complex ILP formulation used previously to detect autocatalytic cores \cite{gagrani_polyhedral_2024, kosc_thermodynamic_2025}.
 Furthermore, it extends to a much broader class of autocatalytic subsystems beyond the autocatalytic cores.
-Tests on four metabolic networks, a small model of the \textit{E.\ coli} core metabolism and three much larger CRNs comprising up to more than 600 metabolites and 1100 reactions showed that out algorithmic approach is feasible in practise.
-For the small network, a complete analysis is obtain within about 17 seconds.
-For the large network, the computation had to be limited to moderate-size fluffles, with up to 10, 15, and 25 metabolites and reactions for \textit{E.\ coli}, human erythrocytes, and Methanosarcina Barkeri, respectively.
-Clearly, this does not capture all autocatalytic cores, since cores in the smaller \textit{E.\ coli} network ranged up 18 metabolites, i.e., half of the size of the CRN.
+Tests on four metabolic networks, a small model of the \textit{E.\ coli} core metabolism and three much larger CRNs comprising up to more than 600 metabolites and 1100 reactions showed that our algorithmic approach is feasible in practise.
+For the small network, a complete analysis is obtained within about 17 seconds.
+For the large network, the computation had to be limited to moderate-size fluffles, with up to 10, 10, and 25 metabolites and reactions for \textit{E.\ coli}, Methanosarcina Barkeri, and human erythrocytes, respectively.
+Clearly, this does not capture all autocatalytic cores, since cores in the smaller \textit{E.\ coli} network ranged up to 13 metabolites, i.e., almost half of the size of the CRN.
 Nevertheless, in the \textit{E.\ coli DH5$\alpha$} model, we identified more than 100,000 irreducible autocatalytic CS subnetworks, more than half of which are autocatalytic cores.
-These results reinforce the conclusion of earlier studies (in particular those based on different definitions of autocatalysis such as \cite{barenholz_design_2017}) on the ubiquitous nature of autocatalysis in metabolic CRNs.
+These results reinforce the conclusion of earlier studies (in particular those based on different definitions of autocatalysis \cite{barenholz_design_2017}) on the ubiquitous nature of autocatalysis in metabolic CRNs.